Close

 *Some state-specific laws may require medical providers to report known or suspected incidents of domestic abuse to law enforcement, regardless of a victim’s preferences.
 Contact your local FAP or legal assistance office to learn more.

-Unrestricted reporting: With an unrestricted report, any concerned person or someone impacted by domestic abuse may notify officially designated personnel — chain of command, FAP or military law enforcement — of an incident of abuse.
+With an unrestricted report, the person impacted by domestic abuse may notify officially designated personnel — the chain of command, FAP or military law enforcement — of an incident of abuse.

 Making an unrestricted report means: